Akshat-Rwt/Simple-Weather-App/README.md

 # Simple-Weather-App
-A weather app that utilizes an API to fetch weather data provides users with up-to-date weather information for their desired locations.
+A weather website that utilizes an API to fetch weather data provides users with up-to-date weather information for their desired locations.
 The app uses an Application Programming Interface (API) to connect to a remote weather service, retrieving real-time or forecasted weather data.

 1. User Interface: The weather app features a user-friendly interface, allowing users to input their desired location.